 Chicken Parm Meatballs

 Just one meatball, big and bursting with flavor, is all it takes to make a meal.
+Here we reinvent it by rolling cheese inside.

 - Coarse salt and pepper